AntigenPlus/ap-docs/install/blood-analyzers.md

 ## Overview

 There are two parts to connecting Antigen Plus to a blood analyzer: physical cabling and software configuration.
+Both the cabling and the configuration depend on whether you use a serial or an ethernet connection.

 When Antigen Plus is connected to a blood analyzer, it continually monitors the output of the analyzer for antigen screens.
 These results are stored in the Antigen Plus database, where they can be pulled up from any workstation running Antigen Plus for further analysis.

-## Supported analyzers
+### Supported analyzers

-Antigen Plus supports Neo analyzers from Immucor, Galileo & Echo analyzers from Immucor, and Tango analyzers from BioRad.
+Antigen Plus supports these blood analyzers:

+- Galileo Echo from Immucor
+- Erytra Eflexis from Grifols
+- IH-1000, NEO & Tango from Bio-Rad
+- VISION from Ortho

-Neo analyzers have the advantage that they transmit the Immucor lot number as part of their results, so the process of creating an Antigen Plus panel is more automatic.
+IH-1000, NEO, and VISION analyzers have the advantage that they transmit the lot number as part of their results, so the process of creating an Antigen Plus panel is more automatic.
 With other analyzers the technologist must manually select the lot number used for testing.

 Please contact Antigen Plus if you need support for a blood analyzer not listed.

+## Serial connections

-## Cabling options
+### Cabling options

 Most blood analyzers are connected to a laboratory’s LIS system with an RS-232 cable for placing of test orders and lookup of patient information.